The Crucial Role of Forensic DNA Testing

 One notable development is the utilization of touch DNA, which refers to the small amounts of DNA left behind by individuals through contact.
 Scientists can extract DNA from surfaces such as clothing, weapons, or everyday objects, allowing investigators to potentially link suspects to crime scenes even when no visible biological material is present.

-Ethical and Legal Considerations in Forensic DNA Testing: Balancing Privacy and Justice
+Ethical and Legal Considerations in Forensic DNA Testing

 As forensic DNA testing becomes more prevalent, ethical and legal considerations arise.
 Genetic privacy concerns have gained attention as the immense amount of personal information in DNA profiles raises questions about its collection, storage, and potential misuse.
 Additionally, the admissibility of DNA evidence varies across jurisdictions with courts requiring stringent validation and compliance with established protocols.
 Establishing and managing DNA databanks and databases also necessitate careful ethical and legal frameworks to balance privacy rights with the pursuit of justice.